bhartiy/learnsellacious/pages/02.installuninstall/02.quickstart-installation/docs.md

 ![](install2.png)
 9. In third license step, choose your subscription plan and activate that plan (use licence key if already baught plan)and click on next.
 ![](install3.png)
+Related points
+* To activate the license for the first time https://www.sellacious.com/learn/premiumlicenses/new-subscription
+* To upgrade the license, https://www.sellacious.com/learn/premiumlicenses/upgrade-to-premium
 10. Fourth is overview step, In which store setting and database configurations are showing.
 ![](install4.png)
 11. Final last one is installing step.
 After successfull installation, please remove the installation folder by clicking the option. ![](install5.png) ![](install11.png)